Back to Learning Center

 4. Negotiate a Settlement

-Negotiating a settlement is a crucial aspect of understanding how the divorce process works.
+Negotiating a settlement is a crucial aspect of how the divorce process works.
 Important matters in your lives, such as child custody, property division, or the dividing up of a business, can be difficult for both parties to agree upon.
 In order to help resolve issues such as these, spouses and their attorneys will discuss these points in an attempt to reach a settlement.
-Prior to any file trial, the court will require the parties to attend mediation which a neutral third party assists in the settlement negotiations.
+Prior to any trial, the court will require the parties to attend mediation, in which a neutral third party assists in the settlement negotiations.

 5. Trial

-If negotiations fail and problems are still unresolved, the next step is to take the divorce to final trial.
+If negotiations fail and problems are still unresolved, the next step is to take the divorce to trial.
 At trial, both parties will present their evidence to the judge to support their claims regarding matters such as property, financial support, child custody, and other similar issues.
 The court will then consider all evidence and testimony and make a final ruling on all outstanding matters of the case.

 6. Finalize Judgment